waggle-sensor/summer2020/ng/spencerDailyLog.md

 * Discussed how to move forward on the project with Luke
   * Began working on image classifier based on the Waggle plugin example
   * Asked for car dataset from Omar

+## Week 2

+**Monday, June 21**

+* Research sampling methods for machine learning and YOLOv3 documentation
+* Obtained car images, labels, and masks from Omar
+* Began writing Python script to parse and filter annotations in preparation for model training